Primary Care Loan Program (PCL)

 Federal Unsubsidized Stafford Student Loan

 The Federal Direct Unsubsidized Student Loan is a non-need based loan.
-As of July 1, 2016, the unsubsidized loan has a fixed interest rate of 5.31% and begins to accrue interest to the borrower when the funds are disbursed.
+This loan has a fixed interest rate and the rate changes each year.
+The current interest rate information can be found on the Financial Aid website.
+Interest begins to accrue when the funds are disbursed.
 Students have the option of making interest payments during school or can choose to have the interest capitalized at repayment.

 The annual amount that a student may borrow varies from $40,500 to $47,167 depending on the amount of other aid received and the length of the academic year.
 Professional medical students may borrow up to an aggregate maximum of $224,000 from the Federal Direct subsidized and unsubsidized loans including any undergraduate loans.
-There is a 1.068% origination fee on all Unsubsidized Stafford Loans.
+There is also an origination fee that will be deducted from all Unsubsidized Stafford Loans.
 Information regarding deferment and forbearance options are included on the Master Promissory Note.

 Federal Grad PLUS Loan

 This federal loan program allows graduate and professional students to borrow the cost of education less other financial aid.
 A good credit history is required to borrow Federal Direct Grad PLUS funds.
-As of July 1, 2016, these loans have a fixed interest rate of 6.31%.
-There is a 4.272% origination fee on all Federal Direct Grad PLUS loans.
+Interest rate information can be found on the Financial Aid website.
+There will also be origination fee that will be deducted from all Federal Direct Grad PLUS loans.
 Repayment begins six months after the student graduates, leaves school or drops below half-time enrollment.
 Information regarding deferment and forbearance options are included on the Master Promissory Note.

 Note: Instructions for completing the Federal Direct Master Promissory Notes (MPN) for both loan types and on-line entrance counseling will be included with the award notification letter.